A co-production with the National Theatre of Scotland and Edinburgh International Festival

 ‘Electric.
 Compelling pieces of storytelling’ Scotland on Sunday

-Winner of The Herald Fringe First Award, August 2014
+Winner of The Herald Angel Award, August 2014

 Exhilarating and vividly imagined, Rona Munro’s The James Plays – James I, James II and James III – bring to life three generations of Stewart kings who ruled Scotland in the tumultuous fifteenth century.
 Full of playful wit and boisterous theatricality, they offer a compelling narrative on culture and nationhood.
 Each play stands alone as a unique vision of a country tussling with its past and future.
 Alternatively, view them as a trilogy from just £45